CDCgov/data-exchange-hl7/fns-hl7-pipeline/fn-lake-segs-transfomer/README.md

-## MMG-SQL-Transformer Function for the HL7 Pipeline
+## Lake-Segs-Transformer Function for the HL7 Pipeline